-See Command Groups for a list of available functionality.
+See Zowe CLI command groups on page 169 for a list of available functionality.

 Using profiles

 Zowe profiles let you store configuration details such as username, password, host, and port for a mainframe system.
 Switch between profiles to quickly target different subsystems and avoid typing connection details on every command.